felbit/rusty_rogue/GameDesign.md

 4. Find power-ups and use them to strengthen the player character
 5. Locate the level exit - go to 1.

+## Enemies

+### Goblin
+Angry, but cowardly, small green humanoids that attack in groups of at least two, but run away when alone.
+They prefer throwing stones from afar and tend to run away when you come too close; attention: Will try to overwhelm you in melee combat when in hordes of more then 5.

 ## MVP
 - [ ] Create a basic dungeon map
 - [ ] Place the player and let them walk around